 Add Your Profile Photo and Bio

-Use the same photo as your main social profile — instant recognition is essential.
-Write a one-sentence bio that explains who you are and what value you provide:
+Use the same photo as your main social profile.
+Instant recognition is essential.
+Write a one-sentence bio that explains who you are and what value you provide "NYC fitness creator: workouts, nutrition tips & honest product reviews"

 Choose Your Visual Style